UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

           plot_sine_wave(t, v_out)

    This requires the external library :python:`plotly`, so we need to add that as a dependency.
 (It also needs :python:`numpy` and :python:`pandas`.)
-If you press the Run button before installing this, the program won't work.
+If you press the Run button before installing these dependencies, the program won't work.

-   To install the dependency do one of
+#.
+To install the dependencies, at the terminal enter

    .. prompt::
       :language: bash

       uv add plotly numpy pandas

+#.
 Once the dependencies are installed, you can run the code with

    .. prompt::
       :language: bash